Ramesh Kumar Vankwani: Political career

 Vankwani ran for the seat of the Provincial Assembly of Sindh as an independent candidate from Constituency PS-61 (Tharparkar-II) in the 2002 Pakistani general election, but was unsuccessful.
 He received 34 votes and lost the seat to a candidate of National Alliance.
 In the same election, he was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Muslim League (Q) on a reserved seat for minorities.
 He founded Pakistan Hindu Council in 2005.

 Vankwani was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) on a reserved seat for minorities in the 2013 Pakistani general election.

-Vankwani came to the limelight in September 2014, when he along with Rehman Malik was removed from a flight from Karachi to Islamabad because of their late check-in which caused the flight to delay.
+Vankwani came to the limelight in September 2014, when he, along with Rehman Malik, was removed from a flight from Karachi to Islamabad because of their late check-in, which caused the flight to be delayed.

 In January 2018, he was elected as the chairman of the National Assembly's Standing Committee for Statistics.
 In April 2018, he quit PML-N and joined Pakistan Tehreek-e-Insaf (PTI).

-He was re-elected to the National Assembly as a candidate of PTI on a reserved seat for minorities in 2018 Pakistani general election.
-He stood against his party policy in no confidence motion.
+He was re-elected to the National Assembly as a candidate of PTI on a reserved seat for minorities in the 2018 Pakistani general election.
+He stood against his party's policy in the no-confidence motion.

 On 13 May 2024, the Election Commission of Pakistan (ECP) suspended his membership as a member of the National Assembly.
 This action followed a Supreme Court of Pakistan decision to suspend the verdict of the Peshawar High Court, which had denied the allocation of a reserved seat to the PTI-Sunni Ittehad Council bloc.